OMaciasd/tu_latam-challenge/README.md

       4. **Build**:

-         - **Docker Build**: Build the Docker image of the application to ensure that all changes can be packaged correctly.
+         - **Docker**: Image of the application to ensure that all changes can be packaged correctly.

     - **Continuous Deployment (CD)**: Is triggered automatically after the CI tests pass and can include the following steps: